 When it comes to low-risk investment options, a high yield-savings account is one of the best ways to invest money.
 Although the potential for high earnings is typically lower than it is in the stock market, up to $250,000 of your money is insured by the FDIC per account – provided you deposit the money with an FDIC insured institution.

-While a savings account isn’t technically an investment, you can earn a modest rate without the risk of losing your money.
+While a savings account isn’t technically an investment, you the best high-yield savings accounts earn a modest rate without the risk of losing your money.
 It’s super easy to manage since there isn’t much to do after opening your account.

 Currently, our favorite savings account on the market is with CIT Bank.
-They have competitive interest rates on most of their products, and their new Savings Builder account offers a 2.45% return.
+They have competitive interest rates on most of their products, and their Savings Builder account offers a 1.00% APY.

 3) Fully Secured Bonds

-Fully secured bonds are another excellent low-risk investment option.
+Fully secured bonds are another good low-risk investment option.

 Worthy is a company that offers 5% fixed-interest rate bonds.
 The bonds are registered through the Securities and Exchange Commission, and the proceeds from bond sales are used to lend money to small businesses in the U.S. All loans are fully secured through the liquid assets of the borrowers.

 The bonds have a term of 36 months, but you can cash them out without penalty at any time.
 Best of all, each bond costs just $10, so anybody can get started right away.
-Learn more about Worthy Bonds here.
+Learn more about Worthy Bonds by reading more below.